Tetrahedron

 The apex is directly above the center of the base.
 The apex is not directly above the center of the base.

 Any face opposite a vertex can be considered a base of the tetrahedron.
-Any height or altitude drawn from the vertex to the opposite face of a regular tetrahedron is equal in length and any height of a regular tetrahedron goes through its center.
-The height, h, of a regular tetrahedron has a value of
+Any height or altitude drawn from the vertex to the opposite face of a regular tetrahedron is equal in length and any height of a regular tetrahedron goes through its center, as depicted in the figure below.

 where e is the length of the edge.

-We can find the area of one of the faces and multiply it by four to find the total surface area of a regular tetrahedron.
+The surface area of a regular tetrahedron is found by first determining the area of one of the faces, then multiplying the area by four.
 An equilateral triangle with side length e (also the length of the edges of a regular tetrahedron) has an area, A, of

 Volume of a tetrahedron